StewartGroup/impacts-tutorial/_build/html/_sources/lecture-outline.md

 references are not an exhaustive list!
 Ask STS for references related to your questions.

 ### Copy of lecture slides

 <a
 href="https://drive.google.com/file/d/1x6NgUX84Qvl_4lNyiG6PAhS6GZsqEhhu/view?usp=sharing">PDF file</a>

+The videos of the lecture and tutorial will be posted on the <a href="https://www.deep-earth.org/summer22">CIDER web site</a>.

+STS did not cover Part III.

 ### Ask questions! now and later